Mirailisc/Mirailisc/README.md

 # Hi, I'm ✨Mirailisc✨

-My name is Phubordin Poolnai but people usually called me "Mark" 🧒🏽
+My name is Phubordin Poolnai (nickname: "Mark") 🧒🏽

-I'm a high school student with a motivation of becoming a software enginer or web developer (full-stack) ❤️
+I'm a high school student (will start college this year) with a motivation of becoming a software enginer or web developer ❤️

 ### Things that I current working and learning on
 - JavaScript/TypeScript
-- ReactJS/TS
+- ReactJS/TS (Next are included)
-- Vue/Nuxt
 - GraphQL
-- Docker and Kubernetes
+- Kubernetes

 ### Contact
 - [Facebook](https://facebook.com/MirailiscLm)